kai-peterson/my-react-gallery/README.md

 ## Description

 I built and styled this project in one weekend as my first project in React.
-A month before I started this project, I only knew vanilla javascript, and in the last month I learned how to write and deploy a full stack React app using node and postgresSQL.
+A month before I started this project, I only knew vanilla javascript.
+In one month I learned how to write and deploy this full stack React app using node and postgresSQL.

 The gallery allows you to add photos and descriptions, as well as like photos.
-I also added a feature to sort the photos by date added (id), likes, and description (alphabetical)
+I also added a feature to sort the photos by date added (id), likes, and description (alphabetical).

 Features:
 - Add photo